NancyAnnieJohnE/diabetes_prediction_project/README.md

 - Splits the dataset into training and testing sets.
 - Trains a **Logistic Regression** classification model.
 - Evaluates the model using accuracy score.
+- Displays a confusion matrix for model evaluation.
 - Saves the trained model using Joblib.
-- Loads the saved model for prediction.
+- Loads the saved model for future predictions.
-- Accepts user input from the terminal.
+- Accepts user input through the terminal.
 - Predicts whether a person is diabetic or non-diabetic.

 ---